 What made you want to start your business?

-What’s the secret to making great kimchi?
+What’s the trick to making or selecting cheese?

 What does a typical day look like?

 One day I may be in Switzerland, in a chalet up on an Alp above 2000m, watching a mountain cheesemaker adding wood to the fire under their copper cheese vat.
 Another day I will be at my desk completing export paperwork and scheduling transport for pallets of cheese.